4D-STAR/fourdst/cli.md

 ```

 #### 8. Distribute:
 As said at the top of this document the intended usage case of libplugin is something like "I am a researcher and I have this set of plugins I wrote for this code, I want my student, or collaborator, to be able to run the same code with the same set of plugins".
-Because of this we anticipate that usage will look like individual researchers building plugins and bundles and sharing them direclty with others (i.e. not through some central ditribution server).
+Because of this we anticipate that usage will look like individual researchers building plugins and bundles and sharing them directly with others (i.e. not through some central distribution server).

 Plugin authors can register their public signing keys with us to establish a trusted set of authors (Note: that each author must be validated manually by current authors).
 This lets plugin consumers compare signed bundles to trusted sources.

 > We want to remind readers of the note at the top.
-The authors of this library are researchers and not security professionals. libplugin has been developed with the goal of making plugins easy for scientiests and with a limited amount of security tooling built in; however, plugins should be treated as untrusted code and should only be used if you are **very** confident that you trust the author and that the plugin you have is actually from that author (and has not been modified or had malicious code injected into it).
+The authors of this library are researchers and not security professionals. libplugin has been developed with the goal of making plugins easy for scientists and with a limited amount of security tooling built in; however, plugins should be treated as untrusted code and should only be used if you are **very** confident that you trust the author and that the plugin you have is actually from that author (and has not been modified or had malicious code injected into it).

 ### Workflow 2: Plugin Consumer (Verifying and Using a Bundle)

 #### 1. Receive Files
 You get my_plugin_v1.fbundle from an author.
-Either the author is a trusted author (at which point you can call fourdst-cli keys sync to syncronize trusted keys with the 4D-STAR github keychain) or they are not.
+Either the author is a trusted author (at which point you can call fourdst-cli keys sync to synchronize trusted keys with the 4D-STAR GitHub keychain) or they are not.
 If they are not they can choose to share the public key of the key pair used to sign the bundle.

 > Note: You must be **very** sure you trust the plugin author if you accept their public key.
 Arbitrary code signed with the private key of this pair will be able to run on your compute. **Do not accept random public keys from plugin authors on the internet**.
 This is intended to be used by trusted collaborators, advisors, or other personal / professional connections.